lengfeld/live555-unofficial-archive/README.md

 Find more public tarballs and add them.

-Add distributions to the prior art list
+Add distributions/mirrors to the prior art list

 Get grid of `pub/archives` but include checksums!

+Define and implement public "API" for tarball mirror.

+Include the list of sources on the gh-pages website.